nathanchere/nFMOD/readme.md

 ## Credits / thanks

 * [Firelight Studios](http://firelightstudios.net/): for the underlying [FMOD](http://www.fmod.org/) library which is the real star of the show, and generously making FMOD freely available for non-commercial projects
-* [Marc-Andre Ferland](https://github.com/madrang): for the [FmodSharp](https://gitorious.org/fmodsharp) project which demonstrates how to use FMOD with .Net for non-Windows platforms
+* [Marc-Andre Ferland](https://github.com/madrang): for the [FmodSharp](https://gitorious.org/fmodsharp) project which demonstrates how to use FMOD with .Net for non-Windows platforms.